SF Capital Price Tops $0.0007 on Exchanges (SFCP)

-SF Capital (CURRENCY:SFCP) traded down 3.2% against the dollar during the one day period ending at 15:00 PM E.T. on October 22nd.
-One SF Capital coin can now be bought for approximately $0.0007 or 0.00000001 BTC on major cryptocurrency exchanges.
-SF Capital has a total market cap of $72,846.45 and approximately $44.00 worth of SF Capital was traded on exchanges in the last 24 hours.
-Over the last week, SF Capital has traded 21.1% lower against the dollar.
+SF Capital (CURRENCY:SFCP) traded 0.4% higher against the U.S. dollar during the one day period ending at 12:00 PM ET on October 23rd.
+SF Capital has a market capitalization of $73,699.08 and approximately $37.00 worth of SF Capital was traded on exchanges in the last day.
+One SF Capital coin can currently be purchased for $0.0007 or 0.00000001 BTC on major exchanges.
+Over the last week, SF Capital has traded down 19.2% against the U.S. dollar.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.